 How do you find canal cruise departure points near major Amsterdam attractions?

-What’s the difference between departure points for different types of canal cruises?
+What is the difference between departure points for different types of Amsterdam canal cruises?

 - Open-boat experiences.
 Smaller, low-riding sloops typically board from intimate quays near neighbourhood intersections (e.g., Prinsengracht).
 These departure points prioritise proximity to narrow, atmospheric canals for 360° views.